 Bonus: The 3×3 Writing Process

-Do you find it challenging to sort your ideas?
-Does the pacing of your blog post go off track sometimes?
+Do you find it challenging to organize your ideas?
+Does the pacing and flow of your blog post go off track sometimes?

 More often than not, you miss things during the prewriting, drafting, or revision phase.
 That is why your content doesn’t flow as seamlessly as it should.
 You can prevent this by following the 3×3 writing process.